milestonesys/mipsdk-samples-plugin/ServerSideCarrousel/README.md

 ## Avoid blocking UI thread

 Generally, our samples focus on how to use the MIPSDK.
-This means that we avoid having to much exception and thread handling which a production ready solution should have.
+This means that we avoid having too much exception and thread handling which a production ready solution should have.
 In this sample, we demonstrate a way to encapsulate calls to `VideoOS.Platform.Configuration` in seperate threads to avoid blocking the UI thread.
 We use a combination of tasks and async methods to